pauloandringa/cvomx/README.md

   * dbus
   * this nodejs app + this dbuscontrol.sh

-The code consists of
+### The code
 * a) a NodeJS app to read values from an ADC MCP3008 Analog-to-Digital-Converter and a 74hc4051 Muxer, with 8 channels each, and control multiple OMXPlayer videoplayers and
 * b) a modified dbuscontrol.sh file to control the running video players.

+### The hardware control
-There are 4 POTs and 4 CV inputs connected to the ADC that can be used (as POT-CV pairs) to control different parameters There are 8 gate/switches connected to the MUXER than can be used as triggers
+* 4 POTs and 4 CV inputs connected to the ADC that can be used (as POT-CV pairs) to control different parameters
+* 8 gate/switches connected to the MUXER than can be used as triggers

 ## Usage:
 * 4 global 'live' parameters that apply to the 'active' video: